 Building an interactive application?
-There’s more than one WebRTC programming language that can fit your needs.
+There’s more than one WebRTC programming language like Python that can fit your needs.

 Last time I’ve written about WebRTC programming languages it was some two years ago.
 My focus then was how programming languages fit to different WebRTC components.
 That article is still relevant, so I suggest you read it as well.

 This time, I want to focus on something slightly different.
 In recent months I’ve had the pleasure of watching as well as consulting teams of developers who are using programming languages that don’t always make sense to me when it comes to WebRTC.
 And yet, once they explained their reasoning, the decision and path they took would be one I couldn’t just dismiss if I were in their shoes.

 Instead of doing this one by component, lets do it by language:

 There are two main places where you see JaveScript in WebRTC apps today: client side as well as signaling server.

 Client side is simple enough.
 It is due to the fact that this is how you use WebRTC in browsers, but it can also be seen in cross platform mobile development (though not that much) or when using Electron for WebRTC.

 Signaling servers is about Node.js.
 And yes, the guest article from 2013 (!) is as relevant now as it was then.
 Twelephone (mentioned in that article) is long dead, and Chris has moved on to IOT and later decentralized networks.
 But the use of Node.js as a signaling server for WebRTC is going strong.
 If you take that route, just make sure to pick a popular framework.

 I’ve seen Node.js being used in media servers as well:

 - mediasoup for example, is an open source SFU that was built as a Node.js module to fit into a larger application